markgw/uh-nlp2021/docs/week1/index.md

 False
 ```

-You can also check whether two objects are indetical using `is` and `is not`:
+You can also check whether two objects are identical using `is` and `is not`:
 ```python
 >>> a = [1, 2]
 >>> b = [1, 2]